NallaPerumalVIKKI/Job-Search-Assistant-chatbot/README.md

 Step 1: Set Up the Development Environment

-Install Python: If you haven't already, install Python on your computer.
-You can download the latest version of Python from the official website (https://www.python.org/downloads/).

 Install Required Libraries: Install libraries such as openai (for GPT-3 interaction) and any other dependencies you may need.